-formula [13].
+7. Spatial resolution

+As described in section 1, the momentum resolution has to be better than 10% at 1 GeV/c but, to fully exploit the ND280 upgrade capabilities, an even better momentum resolution would be suitable.
+The momentum resolution is directly connected to the spatial resolution through the Gluckstern formula [16].
 For tracks with 70 point measurements, a maximum drift distance of 1 m, and a magnetic field of 0.2 T, a spatial resolution of $\sim 800 \mu m$ would be sufficient to reach a momentum resolution of 10% at 1 GeV/c.

-As we will show in this section, the resistive Micromegas technology allows to sensibly improve the spatial resolution with respect to the bulk Micromegas, even in presence of slightly larger pads thus allowing to reduce by $\sim 30\%$ the total number of channels for the same active surface.
+As we will show in this section, the resistive Micromegas technology allows to significantly improve the spatial resolution with respect to the bulk Micromegas, even in presence of slightly larger pads thus allowing to reduce by $\sim 30\%$ the total number of electronic channels for the same active surface.
 The test beam data have been used to characterize the ERAM module performances for electrons with different angles.

 7.1.
 The Pad Response Function method

 The charge spread described in the section 5 results in charge detection in a few pads around the avalanche arrival point.
 The charge measurements are discrete with the finite pad size, while the spreading in the RC layer is continuous.
 Thus the barycentric method (Center of Charge, weighted mean) that assigns all the collected charge to the pad center doesn't provide a precise position reconstruction.
 Instead, we used the so-called Pad Response Function (PRF) which characterizes the relation between observed charge ratios and track position w.r.t. the pad (Equation 2).
-This method improves the spatial resolution compared to the barycentric method for TPCs with the resistive anode [14].
+This method improves the spatial resolution compared to the barycentric method for TPCs with the resistive anode [17].
 The PRF is defined as:

-$$PRF(x{track} - x{pad}) = Q{pad}/Q{cluster}$$
+$$PRF(x{track} - x{pad}) = Q{pad}/Q{cluster}$$ (2)

-(2)

-where x{track} is the reconstructed position of the track, x{pad} is the center of the pad, Q{pad} is the charge collected on a given pad and $Q{cluster}$ is the charge collected on the whole cluster.
+where $x{track}$ is the reconstructed position of the track, $x{pad}$ is the center of the pad, $Q{pad}$ is the charge collected on a given pad and $Q{cluster}$ is the charge collected on the whole cluster.
 The definition of the cluster is the same as described in section 5.
 It's a group of pads where one receives a charge from the initial avalanche and the others detect the charge spread in the resistive foil.

-To parametrize the PRF we used the ratio of two symmetric 4^{th} order polynoms proposed in [15]:
+To parametrize the PRF we used the ratio of two symmetric $4^{th}$ order polynomials proposed in [18]:

-$$PRF(x, \Gamma, \Delta, a, b) = A \times \frac{1 + a_2 x^2 + a_4 x^4}{1 + b_2 x^2 + b_4 x^4}$$
+$$PRF(x, \Gamma, \Delta, a, b) = A \times \frac{1 + a_2 x^2 + a_4 x^4}{1 + b_2 x^2 + b_4 x^4}$$ (3)

-(3)

-where the parameters a_i and b_i can be related to the more physical parameters: the full width half maximum Γ , the base width Δ , and two scaling parameters a and b.
+where the parameters $a_i$ and $b_i$ can be related to the more physical parameters: the full width at half maximum $\Gamma$ , the base width $\Delta$ , and two scaling parameters a and b.

 7.2.
 Spatial resolution estimation

-289

-291

-292

-293

-298

-299

-301

-303

 To determine the PRF parameters, we initially use the track position reconstruction obtained from the barycentric method.
 After having defined the position of all the clusters, the global track is fit with a parabola.
-The fit is based on many measurements (≥ 34) thus it's considered as a true track position and the PRF scattered plot is filled (Figure 8 (a)).
-The scattered plot is profiled along Y axis to form a graph that is further fit with analytical function from Equation 3 (Figure 8 (b)).
+The fit is based on many measurements ( $\geq 34$ ) thus it is considered as a true track position and the PRF scattered plot is filled (Figure 8 (a)).
+The scattered plot is profiled along Y axis to form a graph that is further fit with the analytical function from Equation 3 (Figure 8 (b)).